 Dreams of Splitsville had sustained us both there for a while.
 My wife and I’d kept little lists of appliances and paint chips and such.
 (That German-made clothes iron was really going to change things.)
 Sometimes I’d buy something nice, but then keep it in its box, deciding it was much too fine a thing to be installed amid the leaky ceilings & cracked soffits, and serially clogged drains, and the doorknobs and switch plates hazed in hand grunge, and the fritzy wiring and the fetid grout.
-I’d purchased some nice mugs at one point, only to cringe as I watched the weirdly hostile dwarf who rented the aggrandized potting shed behind our place (1204B) slobber all over their rims during one of his ritual and protracted visits.
+I’d purchased some nice mugs at one point, only to cringe as I watched the weirdly hostile dwarf who rented the aggrandized potting shed behind our place (1204B) slobber all over their rims during one of his ritual and protracted self-invitations.
 But for five springs we copied n pasted our virtual signatures on the dotted line of the renewal notice, our plans remaining tightly furled on a high-up shelf, our belongings morphing gradually from treasure to encroachments.
 (There would be several Pompeii moments upon opening long-stowed boxes years later, rediscovering something that had been hastily packed away mid-doing with the clear intent of getting right back to it.)

 We’d known that 1204A would be a downgrade from the get go, but had decided to live beneath our means for a while in order to save for a place of our own.
 Of course, 2008 was not the greatest time to start being a saver.
 To do so during a global recession felt like something on the order of sedition.
 After all, every bit of economic policy being drafted was designed to facilitate spending and discourage saving.
 I’d never before lingered on the subject of economics, let alone the dynamics of the national residential real estate market.
 Just not my cup; but then the well was poisoned, and for a good long while it found its way into almost everything we drank or ate.
 The thesis of nearly every conversation turned to matters of housing or speculators-vs-savers, consumerism, inflation/deflation, commodities, rentiers, (not renters misspelled — look it up ((or don’t))), lemon socialism, bailout scandals, Georgism, pump ‘n’ dump schemes, debt-to-income ratios, slumlords, down payments, taxes and how much was too much.